|►||How to apply|

 JSIS B 598 COLLOQUIUM

 (For class schedule please scroll down)

-The RELIGION 510 colloquium is required of all Comparative Religion graduate students throughout their graduate school experience here at the UW.
+The JSIS B 598 colloquium is required of all Comparative Religion graduate students each quarter of their graduate school experience here at the UW.
 Its intention is to establish a community of young scholars comfortable interacting with each other as individuals, within a group of peers and with more experienced faculty.
 A strong network of colleagues will provide students with opportunities for collaboration and peer exchanges.
 Students are encouraged to propose colloquium speakers and topics that are of interest to them or that further their scholarly goals.
 This course is self-directed and student-coordinated and as such, its success depends on YOU.
 (Graduate students from other disciplines are welcome with the approval of instructor who will assist with providing add code as needed.)

 Each quarter, there will be two types of activities:

 Each quarter, the University sponsors lectures that relate to the field of Comparative Religion.
 These lectures are presented by scholars and at the UW and from other institutions.
 Lectures outside of Comparative Religion may be substituted IF a student has a scheduling conflict but students are strongly encourage to attend lectures that we recommend.